firewinds-code/EDA_on_Netflix/README.md

 # EDA_on_Netflix
+The "Exploratory Data Analysis on Netflix Dataset" project involves a comprehensive exploration and analysis of the Netflix dataset.
+Through data visualization and statistical techniques, the project aims to uncover insights into the streaming platform's content, user preferences, and viewing patterns.
+By examining variables such as genres, ratings, and viewer demographics, the analysis seeks to provide a deeper understanding of the trends shaping Netflix's content delivery and user engagement.
+The project contributes to data-driven decision-making by extracting meaningful information from the dataset, facilitating informed strategies for content curation and audience targeting.
-Performed Exploratory Data Analysis on Netflix Dataset during a 1 month internship at Tathastu Pvt.
+Performed during a 1 month internship at Tathastu Pvt.
 Ltd. used Numpy (a Python library used for working with arrays) , Pandas (a Python library used for working with data sets) , Matplotlib (Python’s most popular data visualization library) , etc.